 Petit mal seizure

-A petit mal seizure is the term commonly given to a staring spell, most commonly called an "absence seizure."
+A petit mal seizure is the term given to a staring spell.
+It is most commonly called an absence seizure.
 It is a brief (usually less than 15 seconds) disturbance of brain function due to abnormal electrical activity in the brain.

 Seizure - petit mal; Absence seizure; Seizure - absence